-Low value purchase orders (RPA) are used for small procurements of commodities and services that do not exceed \$3,000.
+Low value purchase orders are used for small procurements of commodities and services that do not exceed \$5,000.
 All County departments have delegated authority to issue low value purchase orders.
 In most circumstances the department issuing the purchase order must obtain three quotes (bids) and award to the lowest quote received.
 Except for developing the procedure for this type of purchase, the Purchasing Department is not involved in this process and does not directly authorize the purchase.
-To be considered for this type of purchase a potential vendor must make themselves known to the department who is issuing the purchase order directly and by registering in electronic procurement.
-Often departments will use the electronic procurement database of vendors to solicit for a low value purchase.
+To be considered for this type of purchase a potential vendor must directly make themselves known to the department who is issuing the purchase order and by registering in the electronic procurement system.
+Often departments will use the electronic procurement database of vendors to solicit for a low value purchases.